 THE CONSTRUCTION OF THE CEILING OF THE BIG CIRCLE LINE STATION HAS BEEN LAUNCHED

 “The station complex is almost completed.
 Constructors have started the construction of the ceiling, and at the same time continue the facing of the passenger area.
-The Novatorskaya Station will be the first station of the southern section of the Big Circle Line to complete, the construction is expected to be complete by the end of 2021”, – said Andrey Bochkarev, the Deputy Mayor of Moscow for Urban Planning and Construction.
+The Novatorskaya Station will be the first station of the southern section of the Big Circle Line to complete, the construction is expected to be completed by the end of 2021”, – said Andrey Bochkarev, the Deputy Mayor of Moscow for Urban Planning and Construction.

 From the Novatorskaya Station it will be possible to transfer to a new station of the Troitskaya line, which is currently under construction.
-It will reduce traffic load on the central transit stations and the southern sections of Sokolnicheskaya Line, Kaluzhsko-Rizhskaya Line and Serpuhovsko-Timeryazevskaya Line.
+It will reduce traffic load on the central transit stations and the southern sections of Sokolnicheskaya Line, Kaluzhsko-Rizhskaya Line and Serpukhovsko-Timeryazevskaya Line.
 The new station is expected to have a capacity of more than 500 thousand passengers per day.